 Verification of Expected Death during COVID-19 with remote clinical support

 The Coronavirus Act 2020 makes special arrangements for verifying an expected death (VOED) with clinical remote support in a community setting, such as care homes, supported living accommodation or when a person receives care in their own home.
 This webinar will support non-medical people to prepare for VOED in times of the COVID-19 emergency.
-The supporting guidance which has been produced will enable care workers to be able to say whether or not they feel confident and comfortable to carry out this procedure and what preparation will be needed to meet current guidelines, local policy and practice in a safe and compassionate way.

 This COVID-19 response webinar will focus on bereavement and the experience of losing a colleague or a person you are caring for.
 It follows on from the previous webinar ‘End of Life Care.’
 Bereavement is the experience of losing someone important to us and is characterised by grief, which is the process and the range of emotions we go through as we gradually adjust to the loss.
 Claire Henry, MBE and colleagues from Skills for Care will be discussing what bereavement in the workplace setting means and how we can support you at this time including support to help you move forward.

 During the current pandemic, health and social care workers who may not be specialists in this area are now finding themselves caring for someone at the end of their life.
 This webinar will explore advance care planning, care in the final days and care after death.